 Mironov, 60, was a well-known Russian human rights activist with the prominent human rights organization Memorial.
-Rocchelli was the founder of Cesura photo agency and contributed to various international publications including Newsweek magazine and Le Monde newspaper, reports said.
-According to the U.S. government-funded Radio Free Europe/Radio Liberty's Russian service, both journalists had documented human rights issues in conflict zones.
+According to the U.S. Congress-funded Radio Free Europe/Radio Liberty’s Russian service, both had documented human rights issues in conflict zones.